Active Design, Physical Activity and Health

 Overweight or obesity (adults)

+Adults reporting a Body Mass Index over 25.
 People who are overweight or obese are at increased risk for heart disease and diabetes.
+Neighborhood factors such as walkability and the types of food retail outlets available can impact residents' risk of being overweight or obese.

 Bicycle injury emergency department visits

-Bicycle injury ED visits can indicate the overall safety of cycling in the city - for transporation or other purposes.
+ED visits related to bicycle injuries.
+Bicycle injury ED visits can indicate the overall safety of cycling in the city - for transportation, work, or fun.

 Pedestrian injury emergency department visits

-Pedestrian injury ED visits can indicate the safety of walking for transporation.
+Transportation-related ED visits for pedestrians.
+Pedestrian injury ED visits can indicate the safety of walking for transportation.

 Tree canopy cover